Skip to main content

 Execution Order of a SELECT Query

-Though we write SQL in a specific order, the logical execution order inside the database is different:
+Here's something important: even though we write SQL in a specific order, the logical execution order inside the database is actually different:

 ClauseLogical OrderDescription